 Need to start the child mediation process?
-Call our law firm toll free at 1-844-466-6529
+Contact us.

 Sensitive to the needs of minors, Social Workers will centralize the needs of children in mediation processes and outcomes.

-Family Law Mediators
+Mediation Process and Family Law Mediators

 Where people in a family do not feel that their particular perspective or wish has been heard by the mediator, then the process is not likely to yield the positive results that people are hoping to achieve.

 Where people believe that a mediator exhibits preferential treatment to one person’s point of view in the family, then the process is also unlikely to yield results that will hold over the long term.

 What does the child mediation process look like?

 Most mediators will help families generate a few variations of the same basic plan.
 These plans may be related to any one of the several potential issues related to separation and divorce.

-Family Law Firm
+Get Help With Family Law